-69 E.g. for some advanced key materials/processes like carbon fibre secondary/recycled materials little or no good data are available.
+71 E. g. for some advanced key materials/processes such as carbon fibre secondary/recycled materials little or no good data are available.
 Here, it is also referred to the recent study Vehicle LCA study issued by European Commission, DG Climate Action (ISBN 978-92-76-20301-8, doi: 10.2834/91418).

-70 The foreground system consists of processes which are under the control of the decision-maker for which an LCA is carried out.
+72 The foreground system consists of processes which are under the control of the decision-maker for which an LCA is carried out.
 The background system consists of processes on which no or, at best, indirect influence may be exercised by the decision-maker for which an LCA is carried out.
+Source: www.lifecycleinitiative.org

-Source: www.lifecycleinitiative.org impact assessment is primarily focussing on emissions (GWP in terms of CO{2eq} , local pollutants nanoparticles and noise) and resource efficiency (e.g. cumulative energy demand, depletion of mineral and metal resources ...), social aspects such as the impact on work force and working conditions, affordability and costs, including externalisation of costs, as well as legislation must be included in view of the acceptance of developed solutions.
+Besides developing datasets, methods and tools for circular economy and LCSA, the assessment of the current as well as the future road mobility systems, as a guiding element for the transformation of our mobility system, remains a challenge.
+Areas where new technologies will have a significant leverage on emission reductions must be identified early and implemented in an accelerated way.
+Starting from a system point of view, considering the potential of new mobility solutions for reducing the ecological footprint and improving resource efficiency, the life-cycle assessment needs to be broken down from a vehicle level to its individual components.
+That will require the identification of suitable, harmonised methods and the definition of use-cases adapted to each mobility segment, and the access to performance and emission data in real-use for the considered technologies and their evolutions.
+Although the impact assessment is primarily focussing on emissions (GWP in terms of $CO{2eq.}$, local pollutants nanoparticles and noise) and resource efficiency (e. g. cumulative energy demand, depletion of mineral and metal resources, etc.), social aspects such as the impact on workforce and working conditions, affordability and costs, including externalisation of costs, as well as legislation must be included in view of the acceptance of developed solutions.

-Whilst LCA has been practiced for a long time and international standards exist, there is lot of variability in the quality and availability of both foreground and background datasets; the practitioners, particularly in public funded projects, have a great degree of freedom for making their own choices, which poses problems in both the comparability and the accuracy of LCA71 (see also Chapter 2.2 on past achievements and gaps).
+Whilst LCSA has been practised for a long time and international standards exist, there is a lot of variability in the quality and availability of both foreground and background datasets; the practitioners, particularly in public funded projects, have a great degree of freedom for making their own choices, which poses problems in both the comparability and the accuracy of LCSA73 (see also Chapter 2.2 on past achievements and gaps).